 In communication and leadership, the student should on completion of the course be able to:

-2. Inform pupils, parents/guardians, colleagues and the public about the activities, fundamental values, and goals of the school in an ethical and professional way.
+2. Suggest and discuss how communication with pupils, guardians, colleagues and the public about the activities of the school, fundamental values and aims can take place in an ethical and professional way

-4. Discuss and evaluate methods to prevent conflicts in working parties e.g. school classes.
+4. Discuss and evaluate methods to prevent conflicts in work groups, e.g. school classes.

-5. Analyse preconditions for learning dependent on basic educational view, prior knowledge and context
+5. Analyse preconditions for learning, based on basic educational view, prior knowledge and context

-6. Use constructive scaffolding in practice i.e. plan learning activities, aims and assessment that are coherent
+6. Use constructive alignment in practice, i.e. plan learning activities, aims and

-7. Identify and describe the teaching resources, both analogue and digital, that is appropriate for the context.
-And, based on the context choose appropriate technical support for learning
+7. Identify and describe the teaching resources, both analogue and digital, that are appropriate for the context.
+And, based on the context, choose appropriate technical support for learning

-8. Evaluate qualities and deficiencies in one's own and other's learning design.
+8. Evaluate qualities and insufficiencies in one's own and other's learning design.